ronilaukkarinen/mastodon-bird-ui/README.md

 As this is CSS-only, they are not really "features" but more like aesthetic changes.

-- Hide already boosted posts on Expore tab
+- Respects the profile **Site theme** setting and sets dark/light based on this alone
 - Missing alt text indicators (faded with "Alt text missing" text in the center)
 - Subtle deep purple ribbon in the right corner for private messages
 - CSS variables for everything